sfradkin/Snap--Build-Your-Own-Blocks/README.md

 - Modify re-evaluation of blocks to ensure current loops fully end before starting newly evaluated blocks
 - Ability to change the type of synth
-- Other effects
+- Add ability to modify fx parameters
-- Ability to modify aspects of synths
+- Ability to modify parameters of synths
 - Chords
 - Scales
 - Looping over lists of notes